mihdan/cyr2lat/readme.txt

 * Saves existing post and page permalinks integrity
 * Performs transliteration of attachment file names
 * Includes Russian, Belarusian, Ukrainian, Bulgarian and Macedonian characters
-* Transliteration table can be customized without editing the plugin itself
+* Transliteration table can be customized without editing the plugin by itself

 Based on the original Rus-To-Lat plugin by Anton Skorobogatov.